 Where Can I Buy Tamarind?

-Sometimes we overlook it, but tamarind pods are sold in major supermarkets, Asian and Latino supermarkets here in the USA.
-They are usually in boxes and you’ll find the fruit ready and waiting for you to purchase.
-You can purchase sweet tamarind from online stores like Amazon.
+Sometimes we overlook it, but tamarind pods are sold in many major supermarkets, and also most Asian and Latino groceries here in the USA.
+They are usually in boxes where you’ll find the fruit ready and waiting for you to purchase.
+You can also purchase sweet or sour tamarind from online stores like Amazon.

 A lot of people are unaware of the fruit itself much less its uses.
 Here are some things you can do with tamarind:

 - You can eat the fruit raw or cooked or as that ‘secret’ ingredient.
 Eating it raw has many benefits but some people tend to add sugar to reduce the sour taste in the form of tamarind balls.
 In addition, persons have made tamarind chutney or used it as a tenderizer due to its acidity.

 - The leaves are used in soups, in the form of tea or soaked and used for healing wounds.

 - Jamaica, Cuba, other Latin-American countries – The tamarind is rolled in sugar into balls, in which its given name is ‘tamarind ball’.